JNRowe/jnrowe.github.io/articles/tips/Gentoo_one_liners.rst

     Number to remove:     129

-The output we want can be easily matched with |RegEx|, and the bash_ :alias:`alias` below will list just the packages by piping the output through sed_.
+The output we want can be easily matched with |RegEx|, and the bash_ :command:`alias` below will list just the packages by piping the output through sed_.
 We can even use the one liner as input to a larger function if we only want to see top-level packages; that is packages that aren’t listed as dependencies of other packages::